3 key pillars of digital transformation in companies

 Businesses with digitally capable board members also experienced a 38% increase in sales, a 34% increase in their return on investment and a 34% increase in market capitalisation.

 According to Correa, this lack of training in new digital technologies would explain why only a third of the efforts made in digital transformation have been successful.
-One of the latest McKinsey reports reveals that 70% of digital transformation initiatives do not attain the expected results.
+It is worrying that 70 % of initiatives fail to achieve the objectives of digital transformation, as corroborated by one of the latest McKinsey reports.
 This means that of the 1.3 trillion dollars invested in technological improvements last year, 900 billion did not manage to reach their goals.

 Only a third of the efforts made in digital transformation have been successful

-The technologies included under the DARQ acronym must be incorporated in this new executive training scheme.
-Training should be given on concepts such as distributed register technologies, and include blockchain, artificial intelligence, virtual reality, extended reality, immersive technology and quantum computing.
+The technologies included under the DARQ acronym must be incorporated in this new executive education scheme.
+In other words, training in concepts such as blockchain, artificial intelligence, virtual reality and quantum computing, tools that drive the pillars of digital transformation.

 2. Fast skill acquisition